shazly333/Piazy/README.md

 # User Guide:
 # 1-)  Register:
-when you open the application press button register if you donot have make account yet then the below view will appear.
+when you open the application press button register.
+If you are a new user, the below view will appear.

 <img src="Images/Register.jpeg" width = "200">

 # 2-) Add Course:
-After enter to list of courses you will find a small pink button on the right bottom side of the screen (you can also sign out from side upper menu)
+After entering courses list, you will find a small pink button on the right bottom side of the screen, you should press it to add new course (you can also sign out from side upper menu)

 <img src="Images/courselistandsignout.jpeg" width = "200">